 Stage 3 – Final review and IMMA Status Qualification

-cIMMAs that are not accepted as full IMMAs by the Task Force because they do not present convincing evidence that they satisfy the criteria remain as either cIMMAs or AoIs. cIMMAs and AoIs are also displayed on the IMMA e-Atlas and are included in the searchable database.
+IMMAs that are not accepted as full IMMAs by the Task Force because they do not present convincing evidence that they satisfy the criteria remain as either cIMMAs or AoIs. cIMMAs and AoIs are also displayed on the IMMA e-Atlas and are included in the searchable database.
 It is possible in the future when more information becomes available for an AoI to become an IMMA however it needs to undergo a new workshop and review process.
 For a cIMMA to become an IMMA it is sufficient for the point of contact to interact with the IMMA Secretariat to ensure that some requirements are satisfied, and the the Secretariat can decide that the cIMMA becomes a full IMMA.

-By engaging experts and evidence holders regionally the process to identify IMMAs will help to establish common ideas and protocols for best practice across the marine mammal community.
+By engaging experts and evidence holders regionally the process to identify IMMAs helps to establish common ideas and protocols for best practice across the marine mammal community.
 These ideas are reinforced by the independent review panel’s feedback on the cIMMAs assessed.
 This approach mirrors the regional/national scale achievements by other similar processes (e.g. seabirds in IBAs).
-Also, such a three-step approach allows engagement across the spectrum of expertise, which is needed for the identification of IMMAs.
+Also, such a five-step approach allows engagement across the spectrum of expertise, which is needed for the identification of IMMAs.
 This helps to provide an initial regional focus helping to prioritise the use of IMMAs in informing the design of effective protection networks or national management schemes, and the creation of Regional IMMA Expert Groups, trained in common methods of best practice for the future identification of IMMAs.

 See IUCN Marine Mammal Protected Areas Task Force reports from previous completed regional workshops in the Mediterranean Sea and Pacific Islands for details and examples of how the IMMA selection process works.